preciofishbone/OmniaDocs/web-content-management/web-pages/page-layouts/index.rst

 An administrator can use Layout Designer in Omnia Admin to create layouts to be used in Page Designer for Quick Pages.

-Using this setting an administrator can select the Page Layouts that should be avalaible for the active Site Collection (applicable for Publishing Sites only).
+Using this settings in Omnia Admin an administrator can select the Page Layouts that should be avalaible for the active Site Collection (applicable for Publishing Sites only).

 .. image:: layouts-1.png